jatkin-wasti/python_SQL_movies/README.md

 - Feel free to copy and paste the contents of my ```imdbtitle.csv``` into a newly created csv file within your Pycharm project
 ## Iteration 1
-### This first attempt I've used pure python methods to try and meet the acceptance criteria
+### This first attempt I've used pure python methods to try and meet some of the initial acceptance criteria
 - First we'll create our py file and import pyodbc and pandas, which will let us connect to the database and handle the csv file
 ```